NavinShrinivas/PupBin/README.md

 ### Future

 This project has a lot more to come, things I simply can't wait to implement, ANY CONTRIBUTION of ANY SORTS are welcome :).
+- As for now, vim plug calls the cli tool's binary.
+In version 2 the plugin will do network calls on its own making it completey independent.
+- More linux package manager
+- Looking at some general stability imporovements, it's not at a level I would like for this project.
+- Making API endpoints public, with documentation that is.
+- Load balancers (From VM isntance) and rate limiters (Fromt DNS layer).
+- If time permits, i may even consider converting internal service communication so http2 using gRPC's.

 Tool Installation
 -----------------